 A new type of threat, unlike the others, has arisen in the 21st century.
 These are truly global problems that threaten humanity and the planet without regard to national sovereignty or borders.
-The Security Council has acknowledged this in recent decisions, declaring global diseases to be a threat to international peace and security (HIV/AIDS in 2000 and '05; Ebola in 2014).
-And it has declared climate change to be a 'risk multiplier' to existing threats.
+The Security Council has acknowledged this in recent decisions, declaring global diseases to be a threat to international peace and security (HIV/AIDS in 2005; Ebola in 2014).
+And it has declared climate change to be a 'risk multiplier' and a 'potential threat' to international peace and security.